-In New York the question is often isked.
-"Who in the diggins is Hig-
+joint?
+In New York the question is often

+isked, "Who in the diggins is Higgins

-A campaign is never really opened until the bung has been drawn from he bärrel
+A campaign is never really opened intil the bung has been drawn from the barrel.

-Not one of the candidates who have written letters of acceptance has used short hand.
+Not one of the candidates who have written letters of acceptance has used short hand

 What is the matter with General Kuropatkin?
-He has not retired for a fortnight or so.
+He has not retired for fortnight or so.

+Russia.

-Russla The principles of the New Liberal party, bolled ddwn, may be expressed in four words, "The gospel of hate."
-Kuropatkin says that the Japanese tried to turn the Russian left and gol left.
+The principles of the New Liberal party, boiled down, may be expressed a four words, "The gospel of hate,"

+Kuropatkin says that the Japanese tried to turn the Russian left and got left.
 He thinks it served them right.
-It is pretty safe to say that there will be several presidential elections before the Panama canal is ready for SALTT business.
-In co-ed. institutions the co-eds. hould become trained nurses so that they might give first aid to the injured on the football field, Are the coal men who combined, in defiance of the statutes, to raise the price of coal to be allowed to go unwhipped of justice?
-Russia is sore over the success of British diplomacy in Tibet, And at present there seems to be no plaster anywhere to be had to put over her wound.
-A posse of Kentucky feudists have feft Breathitt county to rescue William Britten from the officers.
-They are determined that Brittons never shall be slaves.
+It is pretty safe to say that there will be several presidential elections before the Panama canal is ready for business.

+In co-ed. institutions the co-eds. hould become trained nurses so that they might give first aid to the injured on the football field.

+Are the coal men who combined, in defiance of the statutes, to raise the price of coal to be allowed to go unwhipped of justice?

+Russia is sore over the success of British diplomacy in Tibet.
+And at present there seems to be no plaster anywhere to be had to put over her wound.

-Schilling's Best.
+A posse of Kentucky feudists have left Breathitt county to rescue William Britton from the officers.
+They are de termined that Brittons never shall be slaves.

 Two Geneva scientists claim to have discovered that dentistry can be made painless by the use of blue lights.
-In the future teeth are to be drawn in the key of blue instead of with the old fashioned key,
+In the future teeth are to be drawn in the key of blue instead of with the old fashioned key.